seryalda/dawg/1.0.0/README.md

 ## Installation

-Things and diagram you will need, for wiring and on RAIL DIN configurations:
+Things and diagram you will need, for wiring and to implement RAIL DIN configurations:

 | How to Wire Diagram | Actual Wiring Sample | Slotted Metal Rail DIN  | Screws M3 D=3mm, L=6mm   | Mounting Brackets |
 |--------------------|--------------------------------------------|-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|---------------|